 Climate change is having a profound effect on home insurance rates in the United States.
 As the frequency and intensity of extreme weather events increase, insurance companies are responding by raising premiums to mitigate the risk.
-This article will explore how climate change influences the cost of home insurance and the insurance industry’s response to this issue.
-By understanding the impact of climate change on home insurance rates, you can make informed decisions about protecting your home and ensuring adequate coverage.
+How is climate change influencing the cost of home insurance and the insurance industry’s response to this issue?

 But it’s not just flooding that is impacting property values.
 The rising temperatures associated with climate change can lead to increased utility bills and water shortages.
 These factors, combined with higher home insurance premiums, can make owning a home more expensive and less desirable, ultimately affecting property values.